Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Choosing Appropriate Exercise Activities

 When selecting exercise activities, take into account your dog's breed, age, and individual preferences.
 Different dogs enjoy different types of exercises, so experiment with a variety of activities to determine which ones your dog is most responsive to.
-Some examples of popular exercise activities include walking, jogging, interactive play with toys, and participating in doggie and activities.
+Some examples of popular exercise activities include walking, jogging, interactive play with toys, and participating in doggie sports and activities.

 Gradually Increasing Intensity and Duration